Woman died of rare allergic reaction to drug for stomach disorders

 A rare allergic reaction to a drug commonly prescribed for stomach disorders caused the death of a mother of four in August of last year, an inquest has heard.

-Mayo Coroner Patrick O’Connor returned an open verdict on Monday at a hearing into the death of Amanda Niland, Mountain, Aughamore, Ballyhaunis.
+Mayo Coroner Patrick O’Connor returned an open verdict on Monday at an inquest into the death of Amanda Niland, Mountain, Aughamore, Ballyhaunis.

 He called on the manufacturer to carry out a detailed analysis into the potential side effects of the drug, Colofac.

 Damien Niland, husband of the deceased, told the coroner that on August 16th last his wife visited a doctor and was prescribed medication.
-He said that after dinner that evening, Mrs Niland took one of the tablets.
+He said that after dinner that evening, she took one of the tablets.

 “She started itching at her hand and she was not feeling great and she got up again to read the instructions,” he said in a statement read to the inquest.